rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

     * [x] Ashfall trees patch

 [**URH - Ald Velothi**](https://www.nexusmods.com/morrowind/mods/51590) by [mwgek](https://www.nexusmods.com/morrowind/users/4462276)\
 An overhaul of the Ald Velothi outpost to give it a unique look.

+* On MO2 installation, check the following options in the installer:
+  * [x] I use both Path for Purists and Animated Morrowind - Merged.

 [**The Island - Aln'Baldrahn**](https://www.nexusmods.com/morrowind/mods/43187) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  This mod adds a beautiful new island to the West Gash Region near Khuul.
 I actually made this mod as my interior/exterior showcase for the Tamriel Rebuilt project but I spent so much time on it and I liked it so much that I thought I would release it here for others to enjoy.